Senior Speakers Program 2017-2018

 All speeches need to be inspirational in tone and message – encouraging – a call to better living.
-There will always be expectations about appropriateness for the EHS community, no matter the audience or event.
+There will always be expectations about appropriateness for the EHS community, regardless of the audience or event.
 Some events have particular content needs designated by the organizing group.
 The SSP is a learning process; participating students must be open to reworking what they have written.

 What would a class meeting presentation be like?

 What would be a typical topic for a presentation at an Admissions function or parent group?

-The purpose of these presentations is to share information about Episcopal High School in a way that is positive, enthusiastic and includes illustrations from your own experiences.
-The speaker might talk about involvement in one of the pillars, or share a "day-in-the-life" perspective on student life at EHS.
+Typically, sharing information about Episcopal High School in a way that is positive, enthusiastic and includes illustrations from your own experiences.
+The speaker might talk about their own experiences in one of the pillars, or share a "day-in-the-life" perspective on student life at EHS.

 What would be appropriate for a homily in Chapel or at the Senior Retreat?

 What would be appropriate for a Commencement address?

-A Commencement address is a speech presented to one’s classmates, their parents & guests, and the EHS faculty at the graduation ceremony.
-It might reflect on where the class has been, where it is, and an inspiring message for the graduating class as it moves forth from EHS.
+A Commencement address is a speech presented to one’s classmates, parents, guests and EHS faculty at the graduation ceremony.
+It typically is a reflection on where the class has been, where it is, and an inspiring message for the graduating class as it moves forth into the world beyond EHS.